 Stepping into the story

 Looking down at Moses working his magic with shoe polish in one hand and brush in the other, a smile shining through his face mask emerged.
-As the conversation progressed, he told me that today is his first day back at work since lockdown started in 2020.
-I felt honored thinking I’m possibly his first customer for the day or even this year!
+As the conversation progressed, he told me that today is his first day back at work since the lockdown started in 2020.
+I felt honoured thinking I’m possibly his first customer for the day or even this year!
 Looking at his own shoes it is clear that he values his work and is proud of his craft.
 And with good reason as I have never seen my Sapmoks shine like that day.
 He told me about his family in the Eastern Cape and how thankful he is for this job.

 I told him about my profession and how I value what I do, even though my shoes do not stay clean for long.
 To which he said that I should remember him when I’m out there in the bush and look down at my shining Sapmoks.
 This made me smile, I’m sure he saw it in my eyes too.
 This was a deep moment and even though I was far from the bush these shoes had a story to tell.

-It also had me thinking about the saying of “putting yourself in another person’s shoes”.
+It also had me thinking about the saying “putting yourself in another person’s shoes”.
 We tend to get so focused on what we are busy with and our own “problems” that we don’t see what is happening around us and what other people are up to.
 Moses and I come from two different backgrounds, but we both walk the same African soil and are proud of our professions.

 From patrolling with the Black Mambas anti-poaching unit to following a game path to a waterhole, my shoes have seen a lot.
 The sole might be worn out and the stitching loses but they have plenty more places to see!